 Beginning of any project (especially when we are talking about open source) is extremely entertaining for developer, over the years the fun passes and it is the responsibility to keep your “son” following the path of it.
 How did the starting awesome-go?
 All projects I started are out of necessity, the awesome-go was no different.
 After knowing the awesome-python and seeing other “awesomes” projects I searched for the awesome-go and did not get results.

-Awesome Go has no monthly fee, but we have employees who work hard to keep it running, with money raised we can repay the effort of each person involved!
+Awesome Go has no monthly fee, but we have employees who work hard to keep it running.
+With money raised, we can repay the effort of each person involved!
 You can see how we calculate our billing and distribution as it is open to the entire community.
+Want to be a supporter of the project click here.

 All projects I started are out of necessity, the awesome-go was no different.